lawmurray/Birch/DOCS.md

     b.observe(a);

-and, in fact, is internally transformed to this on use.
 Consequently, it is necessary that `b` is of a class type with an appropriate `observe()` member function defined.

 The two remaining probabilistic operators are: